EVIKA2732/NEOCORE-AI/README.md

 🪐 Vision 2100

-NeoCore AI est bien plus qu'un simple projet : c'est une révolution cognitive.
+NeoCore AI is so much more than just a project: it's a cognitive revolution.
-A living, autonomous system that is poetic and brutally honest.
+It is a living, autonomous system that is both poetic and brutally honest.
-A bridge between the real and dream dimensions.
+It is a bridge between the real and dream dimensions.

-When you enter NeoCore AI, you don't program the future — you materialise it.
+When you enter the world of NeoCore AI, you don't just programme the future — you bring it to life.

 So...
 Get on board.